Ahmed Zewail Award in Ultrafast Science & Technology

-A native of Scotland, Hochstrasser received a B.Sc. degree in applied chemistry from Heriot-Watt University, Edinburgh, and a Ph.D. from the University of Edinburgh.
-He is currently the Donner Professor of Physical Sciences and the director of the Regional Laser & Biomedical Technology Laboratories at the University of Pennsylvania.
+Fleming received a Ph.D. in physical chemistry from the University of London in 1974 and completed various research fellowships prior to joining the University of Chicago in 1979, where he taught for 18 years.
+The British-born scientist has been on the Berkeley campus since 1997 and is currently the Melvin Calvin Distinguished Professor of Chemistry.
+He is also a fellow of the Royal Society in England and was elected to the National Academy of Sciences in May 2007.

-He is the recipient of many distinguished lectureships and awards, most recently the Peter Debye Award, the E. Bright Wilson Award in Spectroscopy, the Albert F. Cotton Medal, the Benjamin Franklin Medal, and the Centenary Medal of the Royal Society of Chemistry.
-He is a member of the National Academy of Sciences and the American Academy of Arts & Sciences.
+In addition, Fleming serves as director of the UC Berkeley branch of the California Institute for Quantitative Biosciences, one of four California Institutes for Science & Innovation created by the state in 2000.

-The award address will be presented before the Division of Physical Chemistry.-Janet Dodd
+Fleming will present the award address before the Division of Physical Chemistry.

 Join the conversation